tytydraco/yessleep/out/My_town_celebrate_Christmas_very_differently_Because_were_cursed.md

 But I'm still here writing this, aren't I?

 Currently, we’re in Switzerland.
 We do a trial run with the sleigh before the real thing.
 Just to make sure everything is fine, and the reindeers are good.
+I need help.
+I need someone to get me away from here.
+I've tried, but he punishes us if we disobey him.
 I found a phone, and I'm not being monitored.

 *Anymore.*

 There is a tracking device in my neck but I don't think it can tell I'm writing this.
 Unless it can.
 In that case, I'm a dead boy walking.
+Can someone help me?
+I want my Mom.
+I want to go home.
 Jinx, the moody kid who orders me around, is MIA.
-I think he's checking on the naughty list.
-So, I think I'm good.

 Poppy is…somewhere.
 Probably smoking weed.

-She thinks the big guy doesn't know.
+She thinks HE doesn't know.

-I can assure you he does.
+But he does.

+He's planning on severing her tongue.

 Just like other naughty kids who tried to bear the sins of their town, we are stuck.

 As Santa's little helpers.

+But you can help me, right?

+It wasn't even my fault!
+My town burned, and now I'm a prisoner.

+Please.

+Help me!